-Members and affiliates of CPA are eligible for group benefits from third-party Partners, including our professional liability insurance partner, our personal life and medical insurance partner, our home and vehicle insurance partner, and our small business banking and/or other financial management partners.
+Members and affiliates of CPA are eligible for group benefits from third-party Partners, including our professional liability insurance partner, our home and vehicle insurance partner, and our small business banking and/or other financial management partners.

 We continue to expand our partnerships with the goal of increasing or enhancing member benefits.
 The membership will be advised when CPA takes on a new partnership.

 Our trusted third-party Partners may request your name, mailing address, and language preference.
 We do not provide e-mail addresses to partners.

 Our membership department may sell our mail directory of active members and affiliates to trusted third party Advertisers for one-time use.
 We do this on a case-by-case basis, for companies that demonstrate that they are providing a service of interest to our membership.
 The most common instances are ones involving the advertisement of professional books and materials and continuing education.
 Third party advertisers help keep your membership dues lower.
 Our third-party Advertisers may request your name, mailing address, and language preference.
 We do not provide e-mail addresses to Advertisers.